 4.1 Sector overview

-In 2008, New Zealand’s industrial processes sector produced 4,292.0 Gg of carbon dioxide equivalent (CO2‑e), contributing 5.7 per cent of New Zealand’s total greenhouse gas emissions.
-Emissions from industrial processes had increased by 906.2 Gg CO2-e (26.8 per cent) above the 1990 level of 3,385.8 Gg CO2-e (Figure 4.1.1).
-The largest source of industrial process emissions are from the metal production category (CO2 and perfluorocarbons (PFCs)) contributing 48.5 per cent of emissions in 2008.
+New Zealand’s industrial processes sector totalled 4,601.9 Gg carbon dioxide equivalent (CO2-e) in 2007, contributing 6.1 per cent of total greenhouse gas emissions.
+Emissions from industrial processes had increased by 1,192.7 Gg CO2-e (35.0 per cent) above the 1990 level of 3,409.2 Gg CO2-e (Figure 4.1.1).
+This sector is dominated by emissions from the metal production category (CO2 and perfluorocarbons (PFCs)) at 49.2 per cent of industrial process emissions.

-Notes: The per cent change for other production and the production of halocarbons and sulphur hexafluoride (SF6) is not occurring (NO) within New Zealand.
-The per cent change for the consumption of halocarbons and SF6 is not applicable (NA) as within New Zealand there was no production of hydrofluorocarbons (HFCs) in 1990.
+Note: The per cent change for other production and the production of halocarbons and SF6 is not occurring (NO) within New Zealand.
+The per cent change for the consumption of halocarbons and SF6 is not applicable (NA) as within New Zealand there was no production of HFCs in 1990.

 The emissions reported in the industrial processes sector are from the chemical transformation of materials from one substance to another.
 Although fuel is also often combusted in the manufacturing process, emissions arising from combustion are reported in the energy sector.
 Carbon dioxide emissions related to energy production, for example, refining crude oil and the production of synthetic petrol from natural gas, are also reported within the energy sector.